-The Oracle Database software is available on installation media, or you can download it from the Oracle Technology Network Web site, or Oracle E-Delivery Web site.
+The Oracle Database software is available on installation media, or you can download it from the Oracle Technology Network Web site, or the Oracle Software Delivery Cloud portal.
 To install the software from the hard disk, you must either download it and unpack it, or copy it from the installation media, if you have it.